martynbiz/php-mongo/README.md

 ), $options);
 ```

-Push (currently not working - tested with mongo extension, not mongodb yet though)
+Push

-Note: push with $each is the default behaviour, although this can be overridden with
+Note: push with $each is the default behaviour here, although this can be overridden with
 'each'=>false in the options array (see below)

 ```php